Television cook Prue Leith is set to replace Mary Berry as a judge on The Great British Bake Off, according to reports.

-Prue, 76, is reportedly seen as a “like for like” replacement for Mary, who chose to stay with the BBC along with hosts Mel Giedroyc and Sue Perkins.
+Leith, 76, is reportedly seen as a "like for like" replacement for Berry, who chose to stay with the BBC along with hosts Mel Giedroyc and Sue Perkins.

 A source told the newspaper: "Both are from similar backgrounds, so hopefully viewers will be accepting and give Prue a chance to win them over.

 "Following in Mary's footsteps is a big challenge.
 But the producers are confident that Prue has all the attributes.
 In cookery circles she's practically royalty."